Major Bowes Amateur Hour: Major Bowes and the Original Amateur Hour

 Each week, Bowes would chat with the contestants and listen to their performances.
 His familiar catchphrase "Round and round she goes, and where she stops nobody knows," was spoken in the familiar avuncular tones for which he was renowned, whenever it was time to spin the "wheel of fortune," the device by which some contestants were called to perform.

 Bowes sent the more talented contestants on "Major Bowes" vaudeville tours, often with several units roaming the country simultaneously.
-Bowes presided over his radio program until his death on his 72nd birthday, June 14, 1946.
+Bowes presided over his radio program until his death on June 13, 1946, the day before his 72nd birthday.

 Frank Sinatra was perhaps the best-known alumnus of the Bowes program, having appeared as part of the Hoboken Four quartet.
 Maria Callas also appeared on the program at age 11, performing as Nina Foresti when she sang a selection from Madame Butterfly.

 Major Bowes' Shower of Stars

 In 1945–1946, CBS presented "an extension series" of the original program.
 In addition to new talent, it featured performances by winners on the original program who had achieved some additional success.